WARNING: These are summaries, not reviews, and may contain story spoilers.

 Canonical Characters: (Sherlock Holmes)

-Historical Characters: Arthur Conan Doyle; Lily Loder-Symonds; Richard Doyle
+Historical Figures: Arthur Conan Doyle; Lily Loder-Symonds; Richard Doyle

 Other Characters: Joshua Wentworth; Doctor; Doctor's Wife